wp-plugins/zendy-mailman/readme.txt

 == Description ==

-Zendy Mailman: the friendly email delivery system for Wordpress
+Zendy Mailman: the friendly email delivery system for Wordpress.
 Zendy Mailman makes sure all the email messages sent by your Wordpress site are delivered successfully by using SMTP rather than the built-in Wordpress PHP mailer.

 == Installation ==